netdata/netdata/health/notifications/prowl/README.md

 - a Prowl API key, which can be requested through the Prowl website after registering
 - terminal access to the Agent you wish to configure

-## Configure Netdata to send alerts to Prowl
+## Configure Netdata to send alert notifications to Prowl

 > ### Info
 >